A Beginner’s Guide to Growing & Grooming Your Facial Hair

 Some popular styles include the classic full beard, chin curtain, mutton chops, goatees, and the pencil beard.
-When you’re in the beginning stages of growing a beard, your barber will be able to help shape your facial hair into the beard that’s perfectly you!
+When you’re in the beginning stages of growing a beard, your barber will be able to help shape your facial hair into the beard (or mustache!) that’s perfectly you!

 Vagaro Top Picks for Beard Care

 Here are some of Vagaro’s top picks for the care and grooming of your beard—and the sensitive skin beneath it!

 - Stubble & ‘Stache Protect Beard Loving SPF 30 Daily Facial + Beard Moisturizer